-EBA Revised Guidelines on Major Incident Reporting under PSD2 (EBA/GL/2021/03)
+3 EBA Revised Guidelines on Major Incident Reporting under PSD2 (EBA/GL/2021/03)

 - (14) The annual report shall be prepared on the five largest loss events in euro amounts due to operational risk during the course of the calendar year.
-However, no report need be prepared on damages of less than EUR 10,000. - (15) The report shall include at least the following information: - event description and damage type according to the classifications defined in section 4.4 - information on measures taken in response to the event - information on loss amount as well as on insurance indemnity or other compensations. - (16) The annual report shall be prepared using a form available on the FIN-FSA website, damage report.
-The form shall be sent to the email address opriskivahinko@finanssivalvonta.fi.
+However, no report need be prepared on damages of less than EUR 10,000. - (15) The report shall include at least the following information: - event description and damage type according to the classifications defined in section 4.4 - information on measures taken in response to the event - information on loss amount as well as on insurance indemnity or other compensations. - (16) The annual report shall be made with the form template available on the FIN-FSA's website and submitted according to the operating guidelines available on the FIN-FSA's website.
+(Issued on 1 December 2022, valid from 1 January 2023)

 - (17) The FIN-FSA recommends that the central body of the amalgamation of deposit banks submit the report on losses from supervised entities within the amalgamation, and that the Local Cooperative Bank Association submit the report on losses from cooperative banks within the association, to the FIN-FSA. - (18) The FIN-FSA recommends that an annual report be also submitted in case there have been no losses.
-(Issued on 23 September 2019, valid from 1 January 2020).

-9.3 Annual assessment of operational and security risks of payment services (Issued on 29 January 2018, valid from 1 March 2018)

-(19) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulation.
+(Issued on 23 September 2019, valid from 1 January 2020). - 9.3 Annual assessment of operational and security risks of payment services (Issued on 29 January 2018, valid from 1 March 2018) - (19) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulation.

-(20) Supervised entities providing payment services and persons providing payment services without authorisation shall submit annually to the FIN-FSA their assessment of operational and security risks as well as risk management measures.
-A free-form risk assessment shall be submitted by 28 February to the email address operatiivinenriski@finanssivalvonta.fi.
-The first assessment shall be submitted for 2018 by 28 February 2019.

-9.4 Reporting of fraud data related to payment services (Issued on 23 September 2019, valid from 1 January 2020)

-(21) In accordance with chapter 3, section 19b (4) of the Act on Payment Institutions, payment institutions and persons providing payment services without an authorisation shall provide statistical data on fraud relating to different means of payment to the Financial Supervisory Authority.
+- (20) Supervised entities providing payment services and persons providing payment services without authorisation shall submit annually to the FIN-FSA their assessment of operational and security risks as well as risk management measures.
+A free-form risk assessment shall be submitted by 28 February according to the operating guidelines available on the FIN-FSA's website.
+(Issued on 1 December 2022, valid from 1 January 2023) - 9.4 Reporting of fraud data related to payment services (Issued on 23 September 2019, valid from 1 January 2020) - (21) In accordance with chapter 3, section 19b (4) of the Act on Payment Institutions, payment institutions and persons providing payment services without an authorisation shall provide statistical data on fraud relating to different means of payment to the Financial Supervisory Authority.
 By virtue of chapter 3, section 19b (4) of the Act on Payment Institutions, the Financial Supervisory Authority may issue further regulations on this reporting obligation.
 The provision also applies, in accordance with chapter 9, section 16(4) of the Credit Institutions Act, to credit institutions providing payment services.

-(22) By virtue of Article 16 of Regulation EU) N:o 1093/2010 of the European Parliament and of the Council, the European Banking Authority issued "Guidelines on fraud reporting under Article 96(6) PSD2".
+By virtue of Article 16 of Regulation EU) N:o 1093/2010 of the European Parliament and of the Council, the European Banking Authority issued "Guidelines on fraud reporting under Article 96(6) PSD2".
 (EBA/GL/2018/05) Fraud information shall be reported according to these Guidelines for the year 2021 for the last time.
 Fraud information for the year 2022 shall be reported to the Bank of Finland according to the guidelines given by the European Central Bank.